Best Domain Name For Affiliate Marketing

 I’ve been online for a while, and purchased many domains.

-Therefore, I can understand why there’s so much confusion in the air.
+Therefore, I do understand why there’s so much confusion in the air.

 So, I had to test it out myself.

-My educated guess tells me that using keywords may help your website visitors understand what your website is about before they click on it.
+Furthermore using my educated guess it tells me that utilizing keywords in your domain, might help your website visitors understand what your site is all about before they click on it.

-But, at the same time, not using keywords doesn’t ruin your chances of ranking your website.
+At the same time, not using keywords doesn’t ruin your chances of ranking your website.
+Don’t let choosing a domain stall you.

 To further back this theory up John Mueller from Google, said just because a website has a keyword in the domain name does not mean that it is more relevant.